lmyint/lesliemyint.org/content/writing/grading.md

 ## Reattempts without penalty

-This has been a mainstay in my grading systems ever since I
+This has been a mainstay in my grading systems ever since I started experimenting with alternative grading.

 I do want to note that "reattempts without penalty" means "reattempts without *direct* penalty *on your grade*" and NOT "reattempts without constraints".
 Because the reality is that the instructional team absolutely has constraints on their time.
 These constraints might make it so that a student is not able to demonstrate the highest level of understanding within the reattempts that the instructional team has time for.